ThorstenHans/osm-sample-application/kubernetes/ingress/README.md

 ## Running without Ingress

-If you want to use the samples without an Ingress deployment, you have to use port-fowarding and point to the corresponding frontend pod of each sample application.
+If you want to use the samples without an Ingress deployment, you have to use port-forwarding and point to the corresponding frontend pod of each sample application.

 ## Requirements